RocketChat/Apps.Github22/README.md

 Users are logged out after a week but the users can also logout at any time by entering `/github logout`.

-<h2 align='center'>🚀 Contrubuting 🚀</h2>
+<h2 align='center'>🚀 Contributing 🚀</h2>

 <ul>
   <li>After Setting up the Application on your server, look for open issues.</li>
-  <li>If you are new to Rocket.Chat App Development, follow the <a href="https://developer.rocket.chat/apps-engine/rocket.chat-app">developement documentation</a> and <a href="https://rocketchat.github.io/Rocket.Chat.Apps-engine/">RocketChat Apps Engine TypeScript Defenitions</a></li>
+  <li>If you are new to Rocket.Chat App Development, follow the <a href="https://developer.rocket.chat/apps-engine/rocketchat-app">development documentation</a> and <a href="https://rocketchat.github.io/Rocket.Chat.Apps-engine/">RocketChat Apps Engine TypeScript Definitions</a></li>
   <li>You can also follow other Rocket.Chat Apps for inspiration : <a href="https://github.com/Poll-Plus/rocket.chat.app-poll">Polls Plus App</a>, <a href="https://github.com/RocketChat/Apps.ClickUp">ClickUp Rocket.Chat App</a> , <a href="https://github.com/RocketChat/Apps.Figma">Figma Rocket.Chat App</a>
 </ul>